 DIAG

-In the DGIST Intelligence Augmentation Group (DIAG), we do research on the intersection of Human-Computer Interaction and Artificial Intelligence.
+In Designing Intelligence Augmentation Group (DIAG), we do research on the intersection of Human-Computer Interaction and Artificial Intelligence.
 Our focus lies in the study and development of hybrid intelligence systems, which integrate the power of both human and machine intelligence.
 Our objective is to address complex computational and social problems through the design of novel and effective human-AI interactions for these systems.

 JOIN US